Dr Blair Biggar

 Lecture and course design

-In 2023, Blair lectured and designed parts of an Honours course on the Sociology of Addiction in the School of Social and Political Sciences, The University of Glasgow.
+Since 2023, Blair has lectured and designed parts of the Honours course Sociology of Addiction in the School of Social and Political Sciences, The University of Glasgow.

 In 2019, Blair gave a guest lecture at Justus Liebig University (JLU) Giessen, Germany on "Materiality of everyday life and the reproduction of social relations" as part of the course “Material culture of everyday life”.